Watershed Science & Stewardship Academy

 - Investigate pre-existing structures on the Watershed Reserve and analyze how they could be made more sustainable.

-- Use physical & computer modeling to design the sustainable renovation of their chosen structure.
+- Use physical & computer modeling to design the sustainable structure for an “Environmental Client”

-- Present their projects to professional and municipal leaders.
+- Present projects to professionals and municipal leaders.

 What do students say about us?